anokun7/counter-demo/README.md

 docker service scale Prod_web=22
 ```

-We can refresh the browser (or use `curl`) just as before to see the new containers being hit.
+We can refresh the browser (or use `curl`) just as before to see the new containers being hit & their counters getting incremented.

 #### The output on the browser should be similar to this:
 ![Onbuild](https://raw.githubusercontent.com/anokun7/counter-demo/master/screenshots/onbuild.png)